Filing overseas offeror financial statements

-- Find information about making offers under the Asia Region Funds Passport Regulations.
+- Asia Region Funds Passport Find information about making offers under the Asia Region Funds Passport Regulations.

-- Find out what information and documents you need to provide when registering an overseas offer.
+- Overseas offers registration process Find out what information and documents you need to provide when registering an overseas offer.

-- Some online transactions, such as registering an overseas offer, have a fee attached.
+- Overseas offers fees Some online transactions, such as registering an overseas offer, have a fee attached.

-- Find out how to update overseas offer details and documents.
+- Keeping overseas offer details up to date How to update overseas offer details and documents.

-- Read our guidelines for preparing and uploading documents on the register.
+- Uploading overseas offer documents Our guidelines for preparing and uploading documents on the register.

-- How and when to notify us of changes to an Australian offer or offeror.
+- Changing the details of an Australian offer or offeror How and when to notify us of changes to an Australian offer or offeror.

-- Use these forms to give notice or record a new overseas issuer.
+- Forms for overseas issuers Use these forms to give notice or record a new overseas issuer.